SciML/ColPrac/README.md

 There are many good practices that this document does not cover.
 These include other members of the wider community reviewing pull requests (PRs) they are interested in, and maintainers encouraging and supporting people who open issues to make PRs to solve them.
-This document facilitates these other good practices by clarifying what can seem a mysterious process to those who are unfamiliar with it.
+This document facilitates these other good practices by clarifying what can seem like a mysterious process to those who are unfamiliar with it.

 This document is also only intended for community practices, it is **not** suitable for solo projects with one maintainer.